jgpc42/insn/README.md

    [:ldc2 0] [:lreturn]])                      ;; return 0L
 ```

 By my [benchmarks][hcbm], this is about 25% faster than the optimized Clojure equivalent, on par with Java.
-The reason likely being the additional `l2i` and `i2l` cast instructions at every step.
+The reason likely being the additional `l2i` and `i2l` cast instructions at every step of the Clojure version.
 An `int` is required at each iteration to correctly update the hash value and Clojure's `loop` can only maintain `long`s.

 #### Annotations